 If shipping boxes to Post Offices, consider using Priority Mail Boxes.
 You can pick the boxes up at most post offices.
 Most post offices also generally stock them in a kiosk out front, which is free.
 General advantages are listed below:

 Leave the Box Open

 If you have someone at home sending you boxes, leave them open.
 They can tape them up right before the box is mailed.
-I can't tell you how many times I've added something to my box.
+I can’t tell you how many times I’ve added something to my box.
 Taking out certain foods I was tired of was also not that uncommon when I first started hiking long distances.
-I'm not sure why I thought I would love eating the exact same trail every day for 5 months!
+I’m not sure why I would love to eat the same trail every day for five months!

 Label the bags